What is a CanadaHelps Fund

 - Fund designations can be thought of as directions given to the charity by the donors.

 - Donors can also use the message box to indicate how they would like their donation to be used by the charity.
-For better reporting, it is recommended to add the fund designations under the FUNDS tab.
+For ease in reporting, it is highly recommended that charities use fund designations.

 Funds vs Campaigns